How to Build Amazon Product Data Scraper with Python

 Note: Extra points if you do it on your own!

-You have all the bits and pieces to put together the complete scraper code.
+You have all the bits and pieces to put together the complete web scraping code.

 import requests